Mentoring and Advising

 - If you are having difficulties, if you are concerned about your performance in a class, you should meet with the professor or your advisor prior to the midterm to discuss whether you should drop the class.

-What is the admission requirements to major in psychology?In order to major in Psychology you must earn a “C” or better in ENGL 1101: Composition 1, ENGL 1102: Composition 2, MATH 1111: College Algebra, and PSYC 1101: General Psychology AND have a 2.5 GPA.
-After satisfying these requirements, you must then take PSYC 2998: Entry into Psychology Major is not a course in a traditional sense with meetings, readings, assignments, and examinations.
+What is the admission requirements to major in psychology?In order to major in Psychology you must earn a “C” or better in ENGL 1101: Composition 1, ENGL 1102: Composition 2, MATH 1101: Introduction to Mathematical Modeling or higher (see below), and PSYC 1101: General Psychology AND have a 2.50 GPA.
+After satisfying these requirements, you must then take PSYC 2998: Entry into Psychology Major, which is not a course in a traditional sense with meetings, readings, assignments, and examinations.
 Instead, this is a zero credit hour course that is used to determine whether you meet the criteria to enter the Psychology major.
 It also provides information that is essential to successfully navigating through the psychology major.
 If you meet the requirements you earn a “S” for the course.
 If you do not meet the requirements you earn a “U”.
 Students will need to re-enroll in this course until the requirements have been satisfied.

 The requirements to earn an “S” in PSYC 2998: Entry into Psychology Major are: